-AMEC recommends that clarification of how the engineering soil strength parameters were determined from the testing laboratory data.
-AMEC recommends that the stability analyses include design storm peak/surcharge stage water levels that reflect appropriate phreatic surfaces due to pre-saturation by appropriate antecedent precipitation and the limited outflow capacity of the pond.
+In our draft report, AMEC recommended that clarification of the engineering soil strength parameters were determined from the testing laboratory data and that the stability analyses include design storm peak/surcharge stage water levels that reflect appropriate phreatic surfaces due to pre-saturation by appropriate antecedent precipitation and the limited outflow capacity of the pond.
 Likewise, the stability analyses should consider all critical stages during the life of the facility, such as maximum pool area and surcharge due to maximum ash stack storage height, as well as likely loading combinations (maximum ash stack storage and earthquake or maximum pool area and design storm inflow).
-Furthermore, the previous analyses limit the failure surfaces to circular surfaces; AMEC recommends that the slope stability analyses include slip surface optimization to allow for noncircular failure surfaces.
-Results for stability analyses for Ash Pond I, cross section AP1-B fail to meet the minimum safety factors for rapid drawdown and steady state conditions for the downstream slope.
+Furthermore, the previous analyses limit the failure surfaces to circular surfaces; AMEC recommended that the slope stability analyses include slip surface optimization to allow for noncircular failure surfaces.
+Results for stability analyses for Ash Pond 1, cross section AP1-B fail to meet the minimum safety factors for rapid drawdown and steady state conditions for the downstream slope.
 Management or construction modifications should be investigated to improve the dike stability in this area.
+Subsequently, Southern Company performed additional stability analyses and submitted a revised stability analyses document (MCD-API 076A) on September 21, 2010.

 The west flank of Ash Pond 3 is near a public thoroughfare (Maner Rd SE) and, at the time of the site visit, it was estimated that failure of the dike on that side would not result in loss of human life and only affect areas within the Georgia Power facility.
-However, due to the proximity of the roads and businesses, as well as an apartment complex further downstream, it is AMEC's opinion that additional analyses are warranted to verify the assumptions made during the site visit.
-Dam break analysis using GIS and modern computer modeling techniques could be employed to conservatively estimate the inundation area and to indicate possible impacted structures.
+Due to the proximity of the roads and businesses, as well as an apartment complex further downstream, it is AMEC's opinion that it is possible that a failure of the dike could cause damage outside of Georgia Power's property.
+However, AMEC is not aware of applicable analyses or modeling techniques that may be used to determine the extent of disturbance due to such a failure.